Skip to content

 maxWaitMsHTTP request wait cap, capped at one hour.

 Chat completions are non-streaming.
-A request waits until the Ennodia run finishes or maxWaitMs elapses; the default is 10 minutes.
+A request waits until the Ennodia run finishes or maxWaitMs elapses.
+The default is 10 minutes.
 Disable streaming in OpenAI-compatible clients and set ennodia.maxWaitMs when the client or proxy needs a shorter or longer hold time.

 Limits and failures are returned as JSON with cache-control: no-store: